DPDK/dpdk/doc/guides/sample_app_ug/tep_termination.rst

 In a typical setup, the network overlay tunnel is terminated at the Virtual/Tunnel End Point (VEP/TEP).
 The TEP is normally located at the physical host level ideally in the software switch.
-Due to processing constraints and the inevitable bottleneck that the switch becomes the ability to offload overlay support features becomes an important requirement.
+Due to processing constraints and the inevitable bottleneck that the switch becomes, the ability to offload overlay support features becomes an important requirement.
-Intel® XL710 10/40 G Ethernet network card provides hardware filtering and offload capabilities to support overlay networks implementations such as MAC in UDP and MAC in GRE.
+Intel® XL710 10/40 Gigabit Ethernet network card provides hardware filtering and offload capabilities to support overlay networks implementations such as MAC in UDP and MAC in GRE.

 Sample Code Overview